CharReek/Project-5/README.md

 #### Forms
 I tested each form on the website by submitting a mixture of correct and incorrect information.
 I did this to ensure that it would handle any errors correctly.
 Examples include but are not limited to:
 Login
-* Trying to sign in with a new email address that does not already ahve an account
+* Trying to sign in with a new email address that does not already have an account
 * Attempting to sign in with an incorrect password
 * Signing up with a password that does not match.
 Basket